 For more information concerning pediatric dentistry, please visit the website for the American Academy of Pediatric Dentistry.

 What Is A Pediatric Dentist?

-The pediatric dentist has an extra two to three years of specialized training after dental school, and is dedicated to the oral health of children from infancy through the teenage years.
-The very young, pre-teens, and teenagers all need different approaches in dealing with their behavior, guiding their dental growth and development, and helping them avoid future dental problems.
-The pediatric dentist is best qualified to meet these needs.
+A pediatric dentist has an extra two to three years of specialized training after dental school, and is dedicated to the oral health of children from infancy through their teenage years.
+A pediatric dentist is best qualified to meet the needs of this broad age range as they have a greater understanding of the normal growth and development of children, and can approach each child differently based on his or her unique needs.